UMP 94x28 [3xM10] GW F300 GOLD Lina / N38 - search holder

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical apparatus and other modern machines.
+- Significant importance in advanced technologically fields – are used in hard drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Possible danger arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
-Furthermore, miniscule components of these products are able to be problematic in medical diagnosis in case of swallowing.
+- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of child safety.
+Additionally, miniscule components of these devices are able to be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets can demagnetize at high temperatures.